PioBuczek/PasswordValidator/README.md

 4. Add the variable name (e.g., pv_dbname) and its corresponding value (e.g., my_database_name).
 5. Repeat the above step for all the environment variables listed above.

-After setting up the environment variables, create a .env file in the root directory of the project and add the environment variables there in the following format:
+If you don't want set up environment variables, you can create a .env file in the root directory of the project and add the environment variables there in the following format:

 <div class="termy">